-Two timer/event counters (TMR0, TMR1) are implemented in the microcontroller.
-The Timer/Event counter 0 contains an 8-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
-An internal clock source comes from $f{\mbox{\scriptsize SYS}}.$ The Timer/Event Counter 1 contains an 8-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
-An internal clock source comes from system clock/4.
+Two timer/event counters (TMR0,TMR1) are implemented in the microcontroller.
+The Timer/Event Counter 0 contains an 8-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
+An internal clock source comes from $f{\rm SYS}$.
+The Timer/Event Counter 1 contains an 8-bit programmable count-up counter and the clock may come from an external source or an internal clock source.
+An internal clock source comes from $f{\rm SYS}/4$.
 The external clock input allows the user to count external events, measure time intervals or pulse widths, or to generate an accurate time base.

-Using the internal system clock, the timer/event counter is only one reference time-base.
+Using the internal system clock, the timer/event counter is only one reference time base.
 The internal clock source comes from external events, measure time intervals or pulse widths, or generate an accurate time base.
 Using the internal clock allows the user to generate an accurate time base.

 There are four registers related to the Timer/Event Counter 0; TMR0 (0DH), TMR0C (0EH), the Timer/Event Counter 1; TMR1(10H), TMR1C (11H).
-Writing TMR0/TMR1 makes the starting value be placed in the timer/event counter 0/1 preload register and reading TMR0/1 get the contents of the timer/event counter 0/1.
+Writing TMR0/TMR1 makes the starting value be placed in the Timer/Event Counter 0/1 preload register and reading TMR0/TMR1 retrieves the contents of the Timer/Event Counter 0/1.
 The TMR0C and TMR1C are Timer/Event Counter control register 0/1, which defines the operating mode, counting enable or disable and an active edge.

 The T0M0/T1M0 and T0M1/T1M1 bits define the operation mode.
 The event count mode is used to count external events, which means that the clock source is from an external (TMR0, TMR1) pin.
 The timer mode functions as a normal timer with the clock source coming from the internal selected clock source.
-Finally, the pulse width measurement mode can be used to count the high or low level duration of the external signal (TMR0, TMR1), and the counting is based on the internal selected clock source.
+The pulse width measurement mode can be used to count the high or low level duration of the external signal (TMR0, TMR1), and the counting is based on the internal selected clock

-In the event count or timer mode, the Timer/Event Counter 0/1 starts counting at the current contents in the timer/event counter and ends at FFH.
-Once an overflow occurs, the counter is reloaded from the timer/event counter preload register, and generates an interrupt request flag (T0F; bit 4 of the INTC1, T1F; bit 5 of the INTC1).
+In the event count or timer mode, the timer/event counter 0/1 starts counting at the current contents in the timer/event counter and ends at FFH.
+Once an overflow occurs, the counter is reloaded from the timer/event counter preload register, and generates an interrupt request flag (T0F; bit 6 of the INTC0, T1F; bit 4 of the INTC1).

-In the pulse width measurement mode with the values of the T0ON/T1ON and T0E/T1E bits equal to "1", after the TMR0/TMR1 has received a transient from low to high (or high to low if the T0E/T1E bit is "0"), it will start counting until the TMR0/TMR1 returns to the original level and resets the T0ON/T1ON.
+In the pulse width measurement mode with the values of the T0ON/T1ON and T0E/T1E bits equal to "1", after the TMR0 (TMR1) has received a transient from low to high (or high to low if the T0E/T1E bit is "0"), it will start counting until the TMR0 (TMR1) returns to the original level and resets the T0ON/T1ON.